How to Plan Your Vegetable Garden

 In general, plants described as requiring "full sun" (most vegetable plants fall under this category) need at least six hours of exposure to direct sunlight daily.
 "Part sun" or "semi-shade" plants flourish where periods of direct sunlight alternate with periods of shade, or where the sunlight is filtered by an intermittent canopy of branches or a trellis overhead.
 "Full shade" describes a spot where direct sunlight never penetrates, due to shadows cast by dense evergreens or solid man-made structures, such as a high wall or porch roof.

-Heirloom Vegetables: Heirlooms are open-pollinated varieties that have been cultivated for at least 50 years.
+Heirloom vegetables, on the other hand, are open-pollinated varieties that have been cultivated for at least 50 years.
 They are often more flavorful, colorful, and interesting than hybrids, but they may lack disease-resistance or require staking.

 Sketch out your plan on paper.
 Use graph paper and draw to scale, keeping in mind the mature size and habit of each kind of plant.
-Site larger plants like corn and tomatoes where they won't cast shade over shorter plants.
+Site larger plants, like corn and tomatoes, where they won't cast shade over shorter plants.
 Choose compact varieties if you have limited space.
-Start small: You can always dig more beds or enlarge existing ones in subsequent years.
+And start small: You can always dig more beds or enlarge existing ones in subsequent years.